Nasus Build Guide by Locust of Chiron

 on the flipside, if the team is AD centric and your tank can't handle it Thornmail, Frozen Heart, and Randuin's Omen provide fantastic Armor boosts while actively destroying the hopes and dreams of auto-attackers everywhere.
 If you end up going with Randuin's Rememember to make use of its Active ability.
 It is fantastic for teamfights.

-Zeke's Herald adds another fun aura to the mix, lots of attack speed and reduced armor on enemy champs, as well as some lifesteal can be entertaining. the reason I recommend this and not The Bloodthirster is because Starks benefits the entire team.
+Zeke's Harbinger adds another fun aura to the mix, lots of attack speed and reduced armor on enemy champs, as well as some lifesteal can be entertaining. the reason I recommend this and not The Bloodthirster is because Starks benefits the entire team.

 Items I don't like but you can try if you REALLY want to